 Fundraising with your local group

-Local groups donate around £150,000 a year to Amnesty International UK and raise even more money to fund their own campaigning activities.
+Local groups donate tens of thousands a year to Amnesty International UK and raise even more money to fund their own campaigning activities.
 They do this by organising an incredible variety of fundraising events.
 Everything from coffee mornings and street collections to live music events and sponsored swims.
 These events help fund vital human rights work and help to give local groups greater visibility in their communities.

 If you’re in a local group and are interested in organising a fundraising event, this page contains all the information you need to get started.

 This is an Amnesty International fundraising classic.
 The concept is simple: bake cakes, put the kettle on and invite people for a cuppa, a slice of cake and a chat about human rights.
 Ask them to donate to come along or charge per slice or cake.

 Find out more and order fundraising materials: www.amnesty.org.uk/tea.

 There are all sorts of things people will sponsor you to do, from a leisurely sponsored walk to a 24-hr gaming marathon.
 All you need to do is decide on what you’re going to do and setup a JustGiving page to help you get donations.

 |Croydon Swim for Refugees: the Croydon Amnesty Group booked out their local swimming pool to raise awareness of the dangerous journeys refugees are forced to take.
 Together they swam 1,152 lengths of the pool, equivalent to the distance from Turkey to Lesbos, and asked people to sponsor them.
 The event raised in excess of £1000.

 Every year dozens of local groups put on live entertainment to raise money for Amnesty International UK.
 We have seen everything from live music and comedy to poetry slams and theatre performances bring in funds and act as a great advert for local groups and human rights activism in general.